NOT JUST ANOTHER ENGLISH TEACHING OPPORTUNITY.

 Example Class Schedule

 Interns may be placed in one or multiple major cities throughout Japan depending on high school student demand.
 Tokyo and Kyoto/Osaka/Nara areas have been two primary locations in the past but others may be added during the high school student registration process.
 Some interns will travel to areas outside of Tokyo/Osaka or commute there daily from their home base city.
 All interns spend at least the first week of the program in either Tokyo or Osaka.
 We will not place any intern in a rural area for the entire length of the program unless demand permits and intern requests.
 Some interns may have the opportunity to travel to multiple locations.

-We cannot guarantee or take requests at this time for city placement.
+We cannot guarantee or take city placement requests at this time.

 Click on the markers to look at pictures and locations from past years.

 - at least 18 years or older by the program start date

 - valid passport (at least through 2018).
 If you are not a U.S., U.K. or Canadian Citizen, you may need a visa.

 - $500 USD (or currency equivalent where your university is located) deposit to secure position in program, which is 100% refundable upon completion of the program.
 The deposit is collected by each intern at the time of airplane ticket purchase.
 The security deposit is returned to each intern within 45 days of the program end date as long as the intern completes the 6 week program, has no damage or cleaning required to your residence while in Japan and must complete and return our final program report.
 Once accepted, students are required to submit a signed contract and complete all on boarding procedures through Come On Out.
 Once completed, you will be given the go ahead to contact our preferred travel agency to book your plane ticket to Japan.